bdcht/amoco/README.rst

   which relies on SAT/SMT solvers to proceed with discovering the control flow graph or even to implement techniques like DARE (Directed Automated Random Exploration).
-- various generic "helpers" and arch-dependent pretty printers to allow custom look-and-feel configurations (think AT&T vs. Intel syntax, absolute vs. relative offsets, decimal or hex immediates, etc).
+- various generic *helpers* and arch-dependent pretty printers to allow custom look-and-feel configurations (think AT&T vs. Intel syntax, absolute vs. relative offsets, decimal or hex immediates, etc).